linonetwo/sowiki/doc/architecture.md

 ## RematchStore

-There is a hash map in the store, caching all URI - content pair that user had requested.
+There is a hash map in the store, caching all URI-content-pair that user had requested.
 If there is a cache miss, RematchStore will call SoLiDSyncer to load the content.

 ## SlateJSEditor